 It’s hard not to visit New York without remembering the tragic attack on September 11, 2001.
 Head through the Financial District to Ground Zero to visit the location where the twin towers stood.
 It may surprise you how big the space was — about 12 million square feet.
 Check out the Ground Zero Museum Workshop.

 New York is known for their pizza, and for those who love a slice, there’s no better way to spend your day then trying the best pizza in the city.
-This tour includes the history of New York pizza, as well as visits to the city’s four top pizzerias.
-All tours start in Manhattan and visit pizzerias in the outer boroughs, so double check your timing back to the airport for your next flight.
+These tours include a great selection of New York pizza, as well as visits to the city’s top pizzerias.

 Rockefeller Center & Home Of The Rock Observation Deck